paulomarc49/ETo_climate/README.md

   <p><strong>Figure 8:</strong> ETo climate input signal for testing.</p>
 </div>

+Executing this study for other ETo weather cluaters labels numer requires prior modification and configuration of the code in this repository.

 #### 6.1.5.
 Normalization.
 The dataset was split into three portions due to the maximum values in the histogram.
 If the split proportion is not maintained, the portion of the dataset with more records will determine the maximum value, affecting the normalization of portions with fewer records.
 Normalization was performed using the MinMaxScaler tool from the **Scikit-learn** library.